 I’d love to one day say I’m symptom free (as we all would) but for now I’m just pleased to be better than I was.
 I’m currently able to work part-time, volunteer for LDUK and enjoy time with friends and family, provided I’m pacing myself.
 I watch a lot of TV, enjoy a good walk when I’m able to, and on a good day I might even bake!
 I like to read and write, and at the end of 2017 I graduated with an MA in creative writing… the novel is slowly on its way!

-*Rachel has now stepped down from managing our public Facebook page in order to provide valued support in other areas.
+*Rachel has now stepped down from managing our public Facebook page and manages our web content.